 ACC 301.
 INTERMEDIATE ACCOUNTING I. This course will provide an in-depth study of the theoretical and conceptual foundations of accounting, the development of generally accepted accounting principles, and the nature of accounting information.
 The course explores the application of GAAP and international financial reporting standards to the preparation of financial statements with particular treatment of components like cash, receivables, inventories, fixed assets and their expiration.
-Prerequisite: ACC 202 or HRM 234.
-(F, S).
+Prerequisite: ACC 202 (F, S).

 ACC 302.
-INTERMEDIATE ACCOUNTING II.
-This course will provide an in-depth study of the theory and practice surrounding accounting topics like tangible assets, short and long term liabilities, elements and structure of stockholder's equity, investments, taxation, leasing, pensions, cash flow analysis, and error correction.
+INTERMEDIATE FINANCIAL ACCOUNTING II.
+This course will provide an in-depth study of the theory and practice surrounding accounting topics like tangible assets, short and long term liabilities, elements and structure of stockholder's equity and investments.
 The course exposes students to cases and real life situations that would facilitate application of GAAP and relevant IFRS in accounting decision-making.
 Prerequisite: ACC 301 (S).
 3 credits